trippleter/same-aptos-receiver/README.md

 **Clusters_analysis** directory contains an indepth analysis of all of the clusters of this report

-**Automated_analysis** directory contains some more clusters that we weren't able to review manually on time, but we still wanted to include them, so we wrote a software to show some similairties and their united Aptos receiver.
+**Automated_analysis** directory contains some more clusters that we weren't able to review manually on time, but we still wanted to include them, so we wrote a software to show some similairties and their united Aptos receiver

 **Code** directory contains most of the code used during the analysis and clustering